 - Cut your vegetables of choice and mince the garlic.
 (If you are using broccoli, artichokes or cauliflower steam or blanche them first.
 We’d rather keep things simple so we avoid using them.)

-- In a small sauté pan add olive oil, cherry tomatoes and some fresh basil.
+- In a small sauté pan toss cherry tomatoes with olive oil and some fresh basil leaves.

 - Grate the Parmesan and combine it with the heavy cream.